1 Introduction

 Verify that the following sequence is convergent

-First find the expression for the n t h term:
+First find the expression for the term:

-Now find the limit of a n as n increases:
+Now find the limit of as increases:

 Hence the sequence is convergent.